Common Workplace Injuries in North Carolina

 Posted on November 2018

-According to the US Bureau of Labor Statistics (BLS), there were nearly 200 fatal work injuries in North Carolina.
-In 2016, there were more than 71,000 nonfatal workplace injuries and illness reported by employers.
+According to the U.S. Bureau of Labor Statistics (BLS), there were nearly 200 fatal work injuries in North Carolina.
+In 2016, there were more than 71,000 nonfatal workplace injuries and illnesses reported by employers.

 Work-related accidents aren’t just bad for employees and families.
 The Occupational Safety and Health Administration (OSHA) estimates employer payments of almost $1 billion per week for direct workers’ compensation costs.

 Below, we take a closer look at work-related injuries and fatalities in North Carolina, including what types of jobs pose the greatest risk and what to do if you ever suffer a workplace injury.